joannaWebDev/joannaWebDev/README.md

 **REPO** <a href="https://github.com/joannaWebDev/vue-echart.js.git" title="vue-echart" target="_blank">https://github.com/joannaWebDev/vue-echart.js.git</a>

-* *PB NO 3:* You are a freelancer photographer and you want a website built in **REACT** where you can display your portfolio, by **fetching from the Pixabay API** all the gallery, according to **tags** and you also have a **repertoire page** where you sell photography course.
+* *PB NO 3:* You are a freelance photographer and you want a website built in **REACT** where you can display your portfolio, by **fetching from the Pixabay API** all the gallery, mapping it through **tags** and you also have a **repertoire page** where you sell different photography courses.
 The user can **add or delete products to the cart**.
 **REPO** <a href="https://github.com/joannaWebDev/james-brown-react-tostify-api.git" title="james-brown-react-tostify-api" target="_blank">https://github.com/joannaWebDev/james-brown-react-tostify-api.git</a>
 **DEMO** <a href="https://james-brown-react.netlify.app/" title="james-brown-react-tostify-api" target="_blank">https://james-brown-react.netlify.app/</a>

-* *PB NO 4:* You want a clean, easy to read and navigate **landing page** in pure **HTML & SCSS** where you can present your course, explaining a little about the subjects you will learn, and displaying a gallery with the current tutors and old alumni.
-The page has slick look to it, no flowering, straight to point and even a different way to display the menu bar which here is used as a footer.
+* *PB NO 4:* You want a clean, easy to read and navigate **landing page** in pure **HTML & SCSS** where you can present your course, explaining a little bit about the subjects you will teach, and displaying a gallery with the current tutors and old alumni.
+The page has a slick look to it, no embellishing, straight to point and even a different way to display the menu bar which here is used as a footer.
 Awesome, right?
 **DEMO** <a href="https://joannawebdev.github.io/balmes-innova-desarrollo-web/" title="Balmes Innova Curso desarrollo web" target="_blank">https://joannawebdev.github.io/balmes-innova-desarrollo-web</a>

-* *PB NO 5:* Want to try out doing a quick, easy **VUE 3 app** that is a small copy of **twitter**?
-Then have a look at wthat I've build!
+* *PB NO 5:* Want to try out doing a quick, easy **VUE 3 app** that is similar to **twitter**?
+Then have a look at wthat I've built!
 Feel free to **clone the project**.
-**REPO** <a href="https://github.com/joannaWebDev/twotter-vue3.git" title="james-brown-react-tostify-api" target="_blank">https://github.com/joannaWebDev/twotter-vue3.git</a>
+**REPO** <a href="https://github.com/joannaWebDev/twotter-vue3.git" title="twotter" target="_blank">https://github.com/joannaWebDev/twotter-vue3.git</a>
 **DEMO** <a href="https://twottter-vue3.herokuapp.com/" title="Twotter App with Vue3" target="_blank">https://twottter-vue3.herokuapp.com/</a>